2sherpas/2sherpas.github.io/_posts/2020-03-15-quarkus-supersonic-java.md

 }
 {% endhighlight %}

-And one of the good things about quarkus is the hot-swap feature, every time we make a change quarkus stops and starts the server almost instantly.
+And one of the good things about quarkus is the hot-reload feature, every time we make a change quarkus stops and starts the server almost instantly.

 {:refdef: style="text-align: center;"}
 ![quarkus-4]({{site.url}}/{{site.baseurl}}img/post-assets/quarkus-4.jpg)